haroldjose30/FamilySharedList/README.md

 - [ ] UITest
 - [ ] Improve UI Design
 - [ ] Publish on Google Play
-- [ ] Mocked service injection during preview process
+- [X] Mocked service injection during the preview process

 ### KMM Shared Layer:
-- [X] Put APIKey and url to enviroment variables
+- [X] Put APIKey and url to environment variables
 - [ ] Handle Error in all request
 - [ ] Add HttpClient to DI
 - [ ] Unit test
 - [ ] Create KMM library layer to Data and Domain
-- [ ] Add Local database for cache request
+- [ ] Add Local database for cached request
 - [ ] Add offline and sync process
-- [ ] Real Time database
+- [ ] Real-Time Database with Realm or Socket.io